Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Februari 2026 22.47.42 UTC
+- WIB: Senin, 2 Februari 2026 23.55.24 UTC
-- WITA: Senin, 2 Februari 2026 23.47.42 UTC
+- WITA: Selasa, 3 Februari 2026 00.55.24 UTC
-- WIT: Selasa, 3 Februari 2026 00.47.42 UTC
+- WIT: Selasa, 3 Februari 2026 01.55.24 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"From there to here, and here to there, funny things are everywhere."

-Kategori: motivational
+Kategori: funny